Awards and Scholarships

 - Nominations for co-recipients within a category will be considered only when the nominees’ contributions were made as part of a collaborative or team effort, indicating that the nominees jointly accomplished the achievement for which they are nominated.

 Nominations for this award must be made by a member of the operating staff, supportive professional staff, faculty, student body or alumni.
-Nomination deadline is Friday, April 9, 2021 at 4:30 p.m.
+The nomination deadline is Monday, March 20, 2023 at 4:30 p.m.
+CST.
 A complete nomination must include:

 - Nomination form.